martinbuberl/VersionTasks/README.md

 - In Visual Studio add a new text file to the root of your project - or wherever you want, but stick with me here - and name it `Version.tmp`.
 Insert the placeholder `$changeset$` into that file and save it.<br/>
 Tip: If you have multiple projects in your solution you probably want to pick the most generic one (e.g. Common, Core).

-- In the *Solution Explorer* right-click the project and select *Unload Project*.
-If your project has been unloaded it should be designated as *(unavailable)*.
+- In *Solution Explorer* right-click the project and select *Unload Project*.
+If it has been unloaded it should be designated as *(unavailable)*.
 Right-click the project again and select *Edit ProjectName*.

 - The project will open as an XML document in your editor.
 Scroll to the the end of the document where you'll most likely see something like the following code: